sindresorhus/awesome/readme.md

 - [Kustomize](https://github.com/DevOpsHiveHQ/awesome-kustomize#readme) - Kubernetes native declarative configuration management tool.
 - [OpenTofu](https://github.com/virtualroot/awesome-opentofu#readme) - Open-source infrastructure as code tool.
 - [Reflex](https://github.com/reflex-dev/awesome-reflex#readme) - Python web framework for building both your frontend and backend with no JavaScript.

+## DevOps

+- [Meshery](https://meshery.io) - A open source cloud native manager that enables the design and management of all Kubernetes-based infrastructure and applications (multi-cloud).
+- [Kanvas](https://kanvas.new) - A collaborative tool with visual interface for designing and operating infrastructure.

 ## Computer Science